MicrosoftDocs/power-pages-docs/power-pages-docs/security/create-web-roles.md

 1. From the side panel, search and select the web roles you want to assign to the contact (site user).

+The site users now have access to the resources specified by the web role.

 ### See also

 - [Configure table permissions](table-permissions.md)